-Vic and I were complaining to each other a couple of weeks ago that although we’ve been in the city for a quarter of a year now, we’ve only gone to a few night clubs.
+Vic and I were complaining to each other a couple of weeks ago that although we’ve been in Berlin for a quarter of a year now, we’ve only gone to a few night clubs.
 I’ve been to Chalet, Monarch, Sisyphos twice, Kater Blau four times, and yet there are dozens of clubs I’ve never gone anywhere near.
 So, when Michelle text me last week saying she was off to the near-mythical Heideglühen for a day party on Saturday, I was well ready for mayhem.
 Mayhem I tell you!

 I got an early night Friday to allow me the energy to wake at the ungodly hour of 9am on Saturday.
-I headed to Vic’s new place around 10.30 and met her in the snowy street, fingers raw, bone frozen in our English jackets, beer clutching, always.
+I headed to Vic’s new place around 10.30 and met her in the snowy street, fingers raw, bone frozen in our summer jackets, beer clutching, always.
 We bought breakfast bread and more beer from the supermarket under the usual judging stares of the elderly, and attempted to navigate to the location Michelle had given me.

 Heideglühen is akin to Isla de Muerta, in that it cannot be found save by those who already know where it is.
 If you type the club’s name into Google or Facebook and head to the location detailed therein, you will find a fat load of nothing.
 It’s all smoke and mirrors designed to keep undesirables away.
 I suppose the thought process goes that if you have to ask where it is, it’s not for you.
 Despite the fact that we knew this, we still managed to fuck up the entry process and nearly get ourselves booted out into the cold morning snow within seconds of arriving.